By Nchumbeni Yanthan

 An object mainly consists of:

-Inheritance is another of the basic OOPs concepts in Java and the most powerful feature in which one class shares structure and behavior defined in one or more classes.
+Inheritance is another of the basic OOPs concepts in Java and the most powerful feature, in which one class shares structure and behavior defined in one or more classes.
 The medium of obtaining a new class from an old class is defined as inheritance or derivation.

 The subclasses (children) will often inherit features derived from both the base class (parents) with better versions of inheritance.

-Take another example; Java and C# are OOPs languages that do not support multiple inheritances through classes.
+Java and C# are OOPs languages that do not support multiple inheritances through classes.

-Take an OOPs example; The class animal or human cannot have the same behavior.
+Take an OOPs example: the class animal or human cannot have the same behavior.
 Similarly, an entity, function, or object behaves differently as per the scenarios.
 Overloading and overriding are examples of OOPs.

 Abstraction is an activity that displays only the essential information and excludes unnecessary information.